-What is alternative to Nature Throid?
+What are the alternatives to Nature- Throid or NP Thyroid?
 You wonder after your pharmacist breaks the news these products are no longer available.
-Nature-Throid is used to treat hypothyroidism (underactive thyroid.)
-Recall of Nature Throid – and also of WP Thyroid and NP Thyroid – has created a lot of confusion and chaos among patients with hypothyroidism – underactive thyroid.
+Nature-Throid and NP Thyroid are used to treat hypothyroidism (underactive thyroid.)
+Recall of Nature Throid – and also of NP Thyroid – has created a lot of confusion among patients with hypothyroidism – underactive thyroid.

 Availability of Nature -Throid and NP Thyroid